siddharthalal/Application-of-classification-models/README.md

 ('fnlwgt', 0.04796585644898718)
 ('hours-per-week', 0.003598589231343467)

-Lets select a threshold of 0.05 to select important features
+Lets select a threshold of 0.05 to select important features:

 ```python
 from sklearn.feature_selection import SelectFromModel